stevej2608/dash-flightdeck/README.md

 ![](doc/img/flightdeck-1.png)

-Plotly/Dash based Dashboard Template based on beautiful [Volt](https://demo.themesberg.com/volt/) Bootstrap 5 Template
+[Plotly/Dash] based clone of the n the beautiful [Volt](https://demo.themesberg.com/volt/) Bootstrap 5 dashboard template.

-**dash-flightdeck** Is 100% python.
-It demonstrates how a rich UI experience can be easily created using Dash/SPA components and patterns.
+**dash-flightdeck** Is 100% python, it demonstrates how a rich UI experience can be easily created using [Dash/SPA] components and patterns.

 **dash-flightdeck** Shows how easy it is to create great looking tables with optional search and pagination.
-Table cells can contain text and active components.
+Table cells can contain text and/or active Dash components.
 Table, search and pagination component layout is completely flexible.

 ![](./doc/img/tables-1.png)